Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

 Note that $Q$ does not appear in this identity.
-For a specific condensate rotating at angular velocity $\omega$, the density of the realized defects depends only on their $k$ value.\foreignlanguage{american}{} It can be shown that the mapping $\hat{\mathbf{n}}\left(\mathbf{r}\right)$ is surjective for any value of $F$ (even when it is not area-preserving), making the Riemann-Hurwitz formula applicable also in the general $F$ case.
-Furthermore, the size of the unit cell \eqref{eq:area-1}\foreignlanguage{american}{ remains unchanged }regardless of $F$\foreignlanguage{american}{, although the derivation is beyond the scope of this paper.
-Consequently, the results described here hold true for any $F$ value.
-Notably, for $F=1$ and $k=2$, this formula coincides with the Feynman relation for ordinary vortex lattices \citep{Application of quantum mechanics to liquid helium}.} We would like to again underscore the significance of the results derived from the remarkable Riemann-Hurwitz formula: it provides us with a prediction of an entirely new class of topological defects, distinct from the usual kind of topological point defects characterized by the fundamental homotopy group.
+For a specific condensate rotating at angular velocity $\omega$, the density of the realized defects depends only on their $k$ value.

+The formula for the density of defects remains the same for finite $F$ values, since the number of defects per unit cell is unchanged (the Riemann-Hurwitz formula applies even if the Jacobian of the mapping is not constant, as long as its sign is) and the integration result of the Mermin-Ho relation remains valid \citep{future}.
+Notably, for $F=1$ and $k=2$, this formula coincides with the Feynman relation for ordinary vortex lattices \citep{Application=000020of=000020quantum=000020mechanics=000020to=000020liquid=000020helium}.
+We would like to again underscore the significance of the results derived from the remarkable Riemann-Hurwitz formula: it provides us with a prediction of an entirely new class of topological defects, distinct from conventional topological point defects characterized by the fundamental homotopy group.

-\selectlanguage{american} As discussed earlier, describing the spin texture for $F=\infty$ involves finding an equal-area mapping from the unit cell to the sphere.
-Explicitly finding such a mapping is a challenging task, and this paper focuses on explaining the topological structure of the mappings and how considering topological defects aids in understanding it.
-The objective is to identify the mapping that emerges most simply and naturally (in some sense), given the topological requirements.
+As previously discussed, describing the spin texture for $F=\infty$ involves finding an equal-area mapping from the unit cell to the sphere.
+Although infinitely many such mappings exist, explicitly constructing one remains a challenging task.
+This paper focuses on explaining the topological structure of the mappings and how considering the topological defects aids in understanding it.

-The simplest mapping to consider is one that covers the sphere once in total ($Q=1)$.
-Since the torus and the sphere are topologically inequivalent (having different genus), this cannot be a $1$-to-$1$ mapping (homeomorphism).
-Consequently, any $Q=1$ mapping must traverse certain points of the sphere more than once: $M+1$ times with a positive contribution to $Q$ and $M$ times with a negative contribution to $Q$, where $M$ is an integer greater or equal to $1$.
-However, for a point to contribute negatively to $Q$, the Jacobian of the mapping must be negative at that point, contradicting the requirement of a positive constant Jacobian.
-Hence, all the suitable mappings must have $Q$ greater than $1$.
+We assume $Q$ should be as small as possible for the ground state, in order to achieve a simple topology.
+For a constant-sign Jacobian, every point in $S$ has $Q$ preimages in $P$.
+Thus, it is not possible to have $Q=1$, as it would describe a $1$-to-$1$ mapping, a homeomorphism, which contradicts the topological inequivalence between the torus and the sphere.